Have you ever wondered why sharks attack people?

 Have you ever wanted to know more about how sharks live?

 Be prepared.
 Whether on a guided shark dive or just looking for a chance encounter, you should learn what type of sharks might be in the area and find out how they’re likely to behave.
 Dive with a group in the daytime.
-Scuba divers on their own and in low visibility are more at risk than in shark-infested waters.
-Sharks often swim just beyond steep inclines so look out into big water as you descend to catch a glimpse.
-Often the first divers into the water are the only ones who get to see a shark as it swims away from the unwelcome intrusion of a dive boat and the scuba divers.
+Scuba divers on their own and in low visibility are more at risk in waters where sharks are likely to be.
+Sharks often swim just beyond steep inclines, so look out into big water as you descend to catch a glimpse.
+Often the first divers into the water are the only ones who get to see a shark as it swims away from the unwelcome intrusion of a dive boat and the scuba divers it unloads.

 Beyond using basic scuba equipment, you’ll want a slate to record what you see and a fish identification card if available for your area.
 Your PADI Instructor and our staff may suggest additional equipment or references depending on what you’re likely to see on your dives.